-See how AuthorityGrid turns all WordPress content into a governed content knowledge graph with local JSON-LD generation, rule-based enrichment and Schema.org architecture, rule-based enrichment and governed schema architecture, plus conflict-aware output control.
+See how AuthorityGrid turns WordPress content into a governed content knowledge graph with local JSON-LD generation, page-purpose classification, semantic enrichment, conflict-aware output control, diagnostics, and governance-ready structured data.

 AuthorityGrid is licensed per version, runs locally, and keeps structured data governance under your control.